 The City of Angels wouldn’t live up to its star-studded reputation without its numerous luxury hotels.
-These are where many of LA’s most gossip-inducing scandals, breakups and makeups have occurred, many of which have been immortalized by gossip websites and tabloids.
-Between classic relics, the city’s A-list history and the flashy new hotels on the block, LA has some of the most luxurious stays in the country.
-This is our pick of the best.
+Here, many of LA’s most gossip-inducing scandals, break-ups and make-ups have occurred, many of which have been immortalized by gossip websites and tabloids.
+For your next trip, why not rub shoulders with celebrities and stay in properties steeped in silver screen history at one of the 15 best luxury hotels in LA.

 The Viceroy L’Ermitage Beverly Hills has been a go-to for celebrities since it opened in 1975 and welcomed guests such as Liz Taylor, Richard Burton and Lord Olivier.
 The 116-suite property, in a quiet, residential neighborhood, is conveniently located just a mile (1.6km) from the bustling high-end shopping hub that is Rodeo Drive.
 Amenities include complimentary local car service, complimentary yoga on Saturdays and in-room business centers with multi-line phones.
 The Viceroy is also accommodating to pets and families, offering services such as babysitting services, board games, books and bath toys, as well as pool toys and treats while lounging at the rooftop pool where you can enjoy sweeping views of the city.